News» Go to news main

 Two Forest Inventories Delivered in March

 The tree inventory work of Peter’s team continues through 2018.
-MES student Jessica Quinton will make an inventory of all the trees in the cemeteries of the Halifax peninsula.
-We believe that several of the cemeteries of the city could benefit from having more trees.
+MES student Jessica Quinton will make an inventory of all trees in the cemeteries of the Halifax peninsula.
+We believe that several of the city's cemeteries could benefit from having more trees.
 MSc student Chad Simmons will undertake a thorough regeneration survey in Point Pleasant Park.
 The data will indicate the patterns of forest succession after the devastating blowdown caused by Hurricane Juan in 2003.
-Finally, the first 5-yr remeasurement on new street trees, planted in 2013, will take place this summer under the annual contract to provide research and monitoring services to the city administration.
+Finally, the first five-year remeasurement on new street trees, planted in 2013, will take place this summer under the annual contract to provide research and monitoring services to the city administration.